 Appropriate signage communicates to the public what materials they can recycle.
 Consider signage needs at the collection facility and on individual containers, and how they might differ.
 Signs printed in a language other than English may be needed.
 Consider incorporating pictures to show examples of what is acceptable and/or what is not acceptable.
 Allow space within the poster’s design to credit the Colorado Department of Public Health and Environment for their assistance in funding the project.
 Focus on how the signage used in this project can be designed in such a way that it can be understood at a glance.
 It is widely regarded that with any signage there is a three second window of time to capture someone’s attention and convey a message.
 Signage should be developed with this in mind.

 The following articles explain how the New Mexico Recycling Coalition implemented the Hub-and-Spoke model.
 Provided links reveal the first page of the article.
 Please refer to the November and December 2011 issues of Resource Recycling for the full article.

 A 'letter of commitment' is often confused as being identical to a 'letter of support’; however there is a fundamental difference between the two.
 A letter of support states that a local government agent or community group endorses or approves of the project.
 A letter of commitment, on the other hand, is a statement of active participation in the project by an entity that will play an important role in the project’s implementation.
 It specifies resources that the entity will commit to the project and identifies what role they will play in achieving the project’s goals.
-It is STRONGLY recommended that Hub-and-Spoke applicants submit, at the very least, a letter of commitment signed by each partner in the Hub-and-Spoke network being proposed.
+This does not need to be a legally bidning document.
+It is required that Hub-and-Spoke applicants submit, at the very least, a letter of commitment signed by each partner in the Hub-and-Spoke network being proposed.
 A Memorandum of Understanding, an Inter-Agency Agreement, or formal contracts with each entity are also acceptable.